Yadnesh-Ranshevare/DSA/BinaryTree/readme.md

 ```
 - `isIdentical(root.left, subRoot.left):` will recursively traverse over the left of the subtrees and return true if data is match over every node else return false
 - `isIdentical(root.right, subRoot.right):` will recursively traverse over the right of the subtrees and return true if data is match over every node else return false
-- `&&:` and operator make sure that both the subtree return the true value, if one return the true and one return the false the and operator return the false as output
+- `&&:` and operator make sure that both the subtree return the true value, if one return true and other one return the false then the operator return false as final output
 4. if data doesn't match then return false
 ```java
 return false